Arm triangle choke: D'Arce choke/Brabo choke

-The D'Arce choke and Brabo choke is using the similar technique except Brabo choke is used in gi BJJ by gripping your opponents gi, in contrast to the D'Arce choke which does not.
+The D'Arce choke and Brabo choke use similar techniques except the Brabo choke is used in gi BJJ by gripping your opponent's gi, in contrast to the D'Arce choke which does not.
 The D'Arce choke, or Brabo choke, is similar to the Anaconda choke.
 The difference is that the choking arm is threaded under the near arm, in front of the opponent's neck, and on top of the far arm.

 The D'Arce choke gets its name from Joe D'Arce, a third-degree Brazilian Jiu-Jitsu black belt under Renzo Gracie.
 D'Arce is not the inventor of the choke however, he merely popularized its use in competition.
 Instead the Luta Livre practitioners point to its originator being Björn Dag Lagerström who discovered the choke when attempting to perform an Anaconda Choke in practice, and getting his arms the wrong way around.
 During a sparring session between D'Arce and Jason Miller, the choke surprised Miller, who gave it the name and pronunciation "Darce" rather than the proper "D-Arsee," when D'Arce did not have a title for the technique.